preciofishbone/OmniaDocsG2/general-assets/using-anchors/index.rst

 For the section types, an anchor is created automatically for each tab, step or accordion post - it's actually the end part of the Url.
 Anchors in text or for a block, must be created by an editor or an author, when needed.

-If there are several sections of the same type on a page, you can add a custom anchor instead of the automatically generated one.
+If there are several sections of the same type on a page, you can add a custom anchor instead of the automatically generated one, for each tab, step or accordion post.

-To link to an anchor you use the Add Link general asset or an action button type Link.
+To link to an anchor you use the Add Link general asset or an action button, type Link.

 Within a page you can link by using the anchor name.
 To link between pages, you must use the full Url to the anchor.